paula89/StoriChallenge/README.md

 -   Open a terminal pointing to the StoriChallenge folder
 -   run ´docker-compose up´
 -   Visualize the logs in the terminal
--   Visualize the email in the email folder
+-   Visualize the email in the logs
--   Right click and open email.html in a browser

 Logs